Wellness through prevention and management of chronic disease

 Outback Eye Service

 The Outback Eye Service (OES) is an outreach eye service for patients located in regional NSW.
-The service is provided in Bourke, Lightening Ridge, Walgett, Brewarrina and Cobar.
+The service is provided in Bourke, Lightning Ridge, Walgett, Brewarrina and Cobar.

 The OES provides comprehensive ophthalmic services (ie. primary, secondary and tertiary eye care services) to patients, including: